google/libphonenumber/FALSEHOODS.md

     information.
 Unless a piece of user-supplied data has actually been verified to be a phone number, it should be stored as-is as entered by the user.

+1.  **Phone numbers are numbers**

+    Never try to store phone numbers as an int or any other kind of numeric data type.
+You can't do arithmetic on them, and while 007, 07 and 7 are the same number they are not necessarily the same phone number - in some countries a leading 0 is significant and forms part of the number itself (see A leading zero in numbers formatted for domestic usage can always be discarded when dialing from abroad).
+Moreover, a phone number may contain other diallable characters (see Phone numbers contain only digits) or an extension portion, dialled after waiting for a tone.

 1.  **Phone numbering plans published by governments or telecoms represent reality**